airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 :::note
 In `abctl` [v0.11.0](https://github.com/airbytehq/abctl/releases/tag/v0.11.0), support for basic-auth was removed (as basic-auth support was removed from the `Airbyte Platform` in [v0.63.11](https://github.com/airbytehq/airbyte-platform/releases/tag/v0.63.11), and replaced with a more secure randomly generated password.
 When logging into Airbyte, the email (provided during registration) should be automatically populated and the randomly generated password can be fetched by running `abctl local credentials`.

 Airbyte is aware of situations where the email is not be automatically populated and we are working on addressing this within the `abctl` tool.
-In the interum, some manually steps are required to retrieve the authentication email address when it is unknown.
+In the interim, some manually steps are required to retrieve the authentication email address when it is unknown.
 :::

 If the email address for authenticating is not automatically populated, and you are unsure what the login email should be, the email can be retrieved from the database used by Airbyte.
 If using an external database, you will need to connect to the database and execute the query `SELECT "email" FROM "user"`.
 If using the database automatically included with the `abctl local install` command, you will need to install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and execute the following command: